brainbolt/books/all/rich_dad_poor_dad.md

 #### 6) Pay your brokers well: the power of good advice
 - Quality professionals save you time and money and are well worth substantial pay.
 - If they are good, the information that they provide you with will only help you make more money.
 - Not all brokers are created equal.
-Find out hwo much property or investments they own.
+Find out who much property or investments they own.
 - Companies have a board of directors because they know the value of having input from smart people.

 #### 7) Be an Indian giver: the power of getting something for nothing